Canonical URLs and Duplicate Content in Magento

 http://www.site.com/gifts/necklace.html

-Partial duplicates in Magento
+Partial Duplicates in Magento

-Product sorting
+Product sorting issue

-That’s great when users can sort the products in your store by bestsellers, by newest, by Magento 2 price filter, number of reviews, etc. It’s even better if people can decide how many products should be displayed on the page: 20?
+Users love it when they can sort the products in your store by bestsellers, by newest, with the Magento 2 price filter, number of reviews, etc. It’s even better if people can decide how many products should be displayed on the page: 20?
 50?
 100?
 But all these sorting options create pages with different characters (?, =, |) in the URLs:

 http://site.co.uk/category/products.htm?sortby=total_reviews|desc